Threat model: Visual representations based on data flow diagrams

-The Microsoft methodology, PASTA, and Trike each develop a visual representation of the application-infrastructure utilizing data flow diagrams (DFD).
+Most threat modeling approaches use data flow diagrams (DFD).
 DFDs were developed in the 1970s as tool for system engineers to communicate, on a high level, how an application caused data to flow, be stored, and manipulated by the infrastructure upon which the application runs.
 Traditionally, DFDs utilize only four unique symbols: data flows, data stores, processes, and interactors.
-In the early 2000s, an additional symbol, trust boundaries, were added to allow DFDs to be utilized for threat modeling.
+In the early 2000s, an additional symbol, trust boundaries, were added to improve the usefulness of DFDs for threat modeling.

 Once the application-infrastructure system is decomposed into its five elements, security experts consider each identified threat entry point against all known threat categories.
 Once the potential threats are identified, mitigating security controls can be enumerated or additional analysis can be performed.